Jamie Lau is a designer, sewing instructor, fashion writer, and author based in

-A public policy wonk turned fashion designer, Jamie left the world of government cubicles to intern at BurdaStyle.com in 2010, where she then went on to author a book and become the site’s Editorial and E-commerce Manager from 2012-2013.
+A public policy wonk turned fashion designer, Jamie left the world of government cubicles to intern at BurdaStyle.com in 2010, where she then went on to author a book and become the site’s Editorial and E-commerce Product Manager.
 Jamie is the Co-Author, Lead Designer, and Art Director of BurdaStyle Sewing Vintage Modern, an in-depth patternmaking and sewing guide to mastering iconic looks from the 1920s to 1980s published in 2012 by Potter Craft (The Crown Publishing Group/Random House, Inc.).

-Jamie’s work has been featured in the Fashion & Style section of The New York Times, Martha Stewart Weddings, and the Renegade Craft Fair blog.
+Jamie’s work has been featured in the Fashion & Style section of The New York Times, Martha Stewart Weddings, San Francisco Magazine, and the Renegade Craft Fair blog.
 In addition to designing for her eponymous fashion label, Jamie is an instructor and guest blogger for Britex Fabrics.
 She is also available for custom orders (including bridal), creative project management, photo shoot production, and fabric consultations.